hannahmbanana/AsyncDisplayKit/_docs/layout-options.md

 #Unified Sizing & Layout

+For advanced users only, you can use this method to get some of the benefit.

 This layout method does not have a UIKit analog.
 It is implemented by calling

 `- (ASLayout *)calculateLayoutThatFits: (ASSizeRange)constraint`